Jizan-Rehman/atmega32-projects/README.md

 # atmega32-projects
-Collection of small projects done on ATmega32 microcontroller
+Collection of small projects done on the ATmega32 microcontroller